Forehead or Eyebrow Lift

 The effects of aging are inevitable, and often times, the brow and forehead area shows the first signs.
-By analyzing where volume has been lost and gravity is causing sagging, Dr. Jamie Moenster can correct the aging face by replacing volume and gently pulling specific areas.
+By analyzing where volume has been lost and where gravity has impacted sagging, Dr. Jamie Moenster can correct the aging face by replacing volume and gently lifting specific areas.
 A forehead lift, also referred to as an eyebrow lift, can restore youthfulness to the upper third of the face.
 It does this by raising the eyebrows to a more alert and youthful appearance.
 It will also minimize creases that develop across the forehead and improve frown lines.
 Finally it can reposition a low or sagging brow.

 - Individuals who are physically healthy